-HITRANS are exploring low carbon car hire and car club opportunities, low carbon taxi pilot projects & introducing electric bike hire at airports in the Highlands and Islands.
-HITRANS is currently working with Energy Savings Trust, HIAL and E-Car Club to support the implementation of EV charge points at Highlands & Islands airports, with the aim that SPARA assistance can support additional charge points and increase EV usage across the region.
-HITRANS is also planning to install electric bikes at Barra Airport, with application to other airports, including Tiree and Benbecula, if successful.
+HITRANS are exploring low carbon car hire and car club opportunities, low carbon taxi pilot projects & electric bike hire at airports in the Highlands and Islands.
+HITRANS is currently working with Energy Savings Trust, HIAL and E-Car Club to support the implementation of EV charge points at Highlands & Islands Airports, with the aim that SPARA assistance can support additional charge points and increase EV usage across the region.